Dual-Use Solar & Agriculture

 UMass Amherst researchers, including Clean Energy Extension (CEE) faculty and staff, are engaged in a variety of projects related to "dual-use" solar and agriculture:

-- ASTGU Application Review: CEE and UMass Agricultural Extension staff jointly consult and provide review of draft Pre-Determination Applications for dual-use projects seeking to qualify for the Agricultural Solar Tariff Generation Unit (ASTGU) adder, available through the state's SMART solar incentive program.
-To initiate this review, contact River Strong (firstname.lastname@example.org, 413-545-8513).
+- ASTGU Application Review: In the state of Massachusetts, specific kinds of dual-use systems are known as “Agricultural Solar Tariff Generation Units,” or ASTGUs, and can qualify for financial incentives under the state's SMART solar incentive program.
+CEE and UMass Agricultural Extension staff jointly consult and provide review of draft Pre-Determination Applications for dual-use projects.
+This fulfills the requirement to consult with UMass Extension before submitting an application to the Department of Energy Resources (DOER), seeking a Pre-Determination Letter to qualify for the ASTGU adder.
+To initiate Extension review, contact River Strong (firstname.lastname@example.org, 413-545-8513).
 We will review the application with Agricultural Extension staff, and provide written comments, feedback, and recommendations within 10 business days.
 A summary of projects reviewed from November 2018 through December 2021 is available here.

 UMass Research Farm Trials: Research Professor Stephen Herbert of the Stockbridge School of Agriculture has been conducting research trials of vegetables grown beneath solar panels at the UMass Amherst Research Farm in South Deerfield.
-A summary of his 2016-2017 research results is available here.
-Preliminary results from his 2018 research trials are available here.
+A summary of his 2016-2017 research results is available here; preliminary results from his 2018 research trials are available here.

 Dual-Use Cranberry Research: UMass Cranberry Extension is pursuing new research to understand how solar PV panels affect cranberry growth and productivity.
-Click here for more information.